nedimtuna/PlaywrightAutomationProject/README.md

    - Keep tests independent and avoid dependencies between tests.
    - Use data-test attributes or accessible roles for more stable selectors.
    - Regularly review and update tests to reflect changes in the application.
+   - Keep assertions in the test scripts, never in the pages file.
+   - Choose naming convention and follow it through the entire project

 6. **Documentation:**
    - Document any specific patterns or practices used in your tests to maintain consistency across the team.